FAHansel/Stats_Fp_GC/README.md

 Named: 2_N_NN - All dataset and how to build your table to scripts work

+*Note:* the raw data were used for statistical treatment, in case of transformed data (e.g. log10) the same criteria presented in figure 2 (paper) must be followed after transformation.

 ### Analyses outputs

 After running the stats the subsequent sheets were filled according to the results.
 Thus, the R_script files were saved separately.